7 Emerging Trends in Pharma Communications

 However, 2012 showed signs of pharma focussing more on doing the right things with digital, rather than getting side tracked by the hype.
 Moving on from this, 2013 should be the year where pharma effectively integrates digital with traditional communications channels and makes it a core component of everything it does.

 Paul Tunnah is CEO & Founder of pharmaphorum media, which drives better communication and collaboration between the pharmaceutical industry and other healthcare stakeholders.
-Today, the group encompasses both the digital thought leadership publication,www.pharmaphorum.com, and pharmaphorum connect, the trusted healthcare media consultancy, which helps clients tell a clear, engaging story that ...
+Today, the group encompasses both the digital thought leadership publication,www.pharmaphorum.com, and pharmaphorum connect, the healthcare engagement agency that works directly with pharmaceutical companies to help them ...